C-ANCA

 c-ANCAs, or PR3-ANCA, or antineutrophil cytoplasmic antibodies, are a type of autoantibody, an antibody produced by the body that acts against one of its own proteins.
 These antibodies show a diffusely granular, cytoplasmic staining pattern under microscopy.
 This pattern results from binding of ANCAs to antigen targets throughout the neutrophil cytoplasm, the most common protein target being proteinase 3 (PR3).
 For example, PR3 is the most common antigen target of ANCA in patients with granulomatosis with polyangiitis.
 In active granulomatosis with polyangiitis, c-ANCA is found over 90% of the time.
-Other antigens may also occasionally result in a c-ANCA pattern.